 • Breaking a lease on the basis of a protected class.

-What are the penalties for violating the Fair Housing Act?
+What are the penalties for violating the Fair Housing Laws?

 What are the legal reasons for rejecting a prospective tenant?